GUT-AI/gut-ai/components/README.md

 # Components

-__Sumary:__ The GUT-AI initiative is subdivived into a series of components in order to build an __Open-Data, Open-Source, Decentralized ecosystem__.
+__Sumary:__ The GUT-AI initiative is subdivived into a series of components in order to build an __Open-Data, Open-Source, Decentralized ecosystem__ under the umbrella of the GUT-AI Foundation.
 This is a list of all the components of such an ecosystem.

 <details>
 <summary><b>Table of Contents</b> (click to open)</summary>